5 Ways to Apply Semantic Search Across Your Organization

 Author: Mike Iarrobino

-Mike Iarrobino is CCC's product manager for content and rights workflow solutions RightFind® XML for Mining and RightFind Music.
-He has previously managed marketing technology and content discovery products at FreshAddress, Inc., and HCPro, Inc. He speaks at webinars and conferences on the topics of content discovery and data management, and loves to get into conversations about the nature of free will.
+Mike Iarrobino is Director of Product Management for CCC’s award-winning content and rights workflow suite, RightFind.
+He has previously managed marketing technology and regulatory search products at FreshAddress, Inc., and HCPro, Inc. He speaks at webinars and conferences on the topics of data pipelines, information discovery, and knowledge management.